 Download the Food Scrap Composting Challenges and Solutions Report.

-IFSC is looking to incorporate an administrative position, which will entail scheduling monthly meetings, agendas and minutes, maintaining membership data base, social media, website updates, and possibly sourcing more funding.
+IFSC has incorporated an administrative position, which entails scheduling monthly meetings, agendas and minutes, maintaining membership data base, social media, website updates, and possibly sourcing more funding.

 4) Policy and Advocacy